Did you know that your version of Internet Explorer is out of date?

 Such transformation comes about through tackling the challenges of daily life with Buddhist practice, seeking to develop one's potential and taking responsibility for one's life and destiny.
 Change on a global scale comes about through a positive change in individuals.

-SGI members believe that each individual has the power to develop a life of great value and creativity and to positively influence their community, society and the world.
+SGI practitioners believe that each individual has the power to develop a life of great value and creativity and to positively influence their community, society and the world.
 Nichiren Buddhism stresses that the greatest fulfillment in life is found ultimately in working for the happiness of others.

 Nam-myoho-renge-kyo